CertainLach/jrsonnet/README.md

 In the end, it's always fun to implement something in Rust.

+## How to install?

+We build x64 binaries for Apple, Windows MSVC, and Linux GNU during the release process.
+If your system is one of those, you can check out the [latest release](https://github.com/CertainLach/jrsonnet/releases/latest) to get your pre-built binary.
+Otherwise, you'll need to have a rust toolchain and install the package through cargo with `cargo install jrsonnet`.

 ## Compliance with the [specification](https://jsonnet.org/ref/spec.html)

 - Passes all the original `examples` tests